bitToQubits/Reorganized/README.md

 Lets install the requirements and mandatory packages with this command

 `` pip install -r requirements.txt ``

+Known issues
+ -In windows, if you encounter issues from the ``uvloop`` package remove it from your requirements.txt and rerun ``pip install -r requirements.txt``

 Finished the installation process, lets proceed to dockerize and initialize our db (this step is optional, if you have already installed postgresql in your sistem, only make sure to create a db for the system with the name of your preference)